Digital quantum simulation of a (1+1)D SU(2) lattice gauge theory with ion qudits

 One potential avenue to perform large-scale quantum computation relies on qudit-based quantum processors, which have been proposed in several platforms such as Rydberg arrays~\cite{kruckenhauser2022high,cohen2021quantum}, photonic circuits \cite{chi2022programmable} and ultra-cold atomic mixture~\cite{kasper2021universal}.
 An experimental breakthrough along this direction has been the demonstration of a universal 7-level optical qudit quantum processor implemented on a chain of trapped $^{40}\textrm{Ca}^+$ ions~\cite{ringbauer2022universal}.
 Using other ion species, the qudit dimension can be further extended as suggested by recent results with up to 13 levels~\cite{low2023control}.
 These hardware developments have already stimulated interesting proposals~\cite{gonzalez2022hardware,zache2023fermion,popov2023variational} and experiments~\cite{methSimulating2DLattice2023,zalivako2024towards} for performing simulations of lattice gauge theories exploring this enlarged Hilbert space.
 However, a proof-of-principle experimental demonstration of a scalable quantum simulation of the dynamics of non-abelian LGTs is still lacking.
+Such demand is of fundamental importance not only to build new intuitions on not fully understood mechanisms of high-energy physics~\cite{kronfeld2012twenty} but also to explore phenomena in condensed matter models exhibiting non-abelian topological order~\cite{xu2012topological,kalinowski2023non}.